-And I realized that this is a topic that gets a bad rap - and has a lot of baggage associated with it.
+I realize that this is a topic that gets a bad rap - and has a lot of baggage associated with it.
 So I want to go into tons of detail about passive income and what that really means and how I’ve made it work for me.

-I firmly believe in “passive income” - I’ve been building up passive income businesses for years now.
-More than 90% of my revenue comes from “passive income” sources.
+I firmly believe in “passive income” - I’ve been building up passive or leveraged income businesses for years now.

 But I also know that product creation is the opposite of passive, and that many people who talk about this are complete idiots (let’s be honest, shall we?).